xtmtd/MMG/README.md

    1. The script will check the installation directory of NextGenMap, NOVOPlasty, Samtools, Seqkit and Vsearch automatically.
 Please input the installation directory (absolute path, e.g. /usr/local/bin) as prompted if is not found.

-   2. input the name (with its path) of reference mitogenome file
+   2. input the name (with its path) of the reference mitogenome FASTA file used for filtering non-mitochondrial reads.
+They are usually downloaded from NCBI based on target taxa.

-   3. input the name (with its path) of forward Fastq file (e.g. illumina.R1.fq.gz)
+   3. input the name (with its path) of forward Fastq file (e.g. illumina.R1.fq.gz).

-   4. input the name (with its path) of reverse Fastq file (e.g. illumina.R2.fq.gz)
+   4. input the name (with its path) of reverse Fastq file (e.g. illumina.R2.fq.gz).

-   5. input the name (with its path) of seed file
+   5. input the name (with its path) of seed file, e.g. COI barcode sequences of each species.

-   6. input the read length of sequencing data (e.g. 150, 250)
+   6. input the read length of sequencing data (e.g. 150, 250).

-   7. input the number of threads/cores (e.g. 8)
+   7. input the number of threads/cores (e.g. 8).

   √ Chcek these four notes after the assembly carefully although more details have been described in this script: